 - Exposed electrical wires/connections (light fixtures missing globes, electrical junction boxes missing cover plates or knockout plugs, breaker boxes with open sockets, etc.)

 - Cutting hazards, including protruding sharp nails pipes/metals objects with jagged edges, deteriorated sheet metal, cracked glass blocks on windows, etc.

 - Gaps/holes around heating system flue pipes and gas utility not in service

 - Holes and large gaps (more than a quarter inch) on walls/ceilings/floors of living space areas

-For additional information about HQS inspections see the HQS Guidebook below:
+For additional information about HQS inspections, see the latest edition of the HQS Inspection Guidebook below: